 Perceptions of antisocial behaviour problems in the local neighbourhood worsened in all types of study area over the period 2006-2008.
 What is more, perceptions of antisocial behaviour were worse in all types of study area (apart from Housing Improvement Areas), when compared with residents' views in the most deprived areas across Scotland.

 Feelings of being safe walking after dark declined in all types of study area over the period 2006-2008, and in Regeneration Areas in 2008 only a minority of respondents felt safe after dark.
-A comparison with the evaluation of the New Deal for Communities Programme in England suggests that feelings of safety should improve as regeneration progresses further.
+A comparison with the evaluation of the New Deal for Communities Programme in England suggested that feelings of safety should improve as regeneration progresses further.

 In 2006, residents' ratings of the attractiveness of their neighbourhoods were far lower in Regeneration Areas than elsewhere, and by 2008 they had declined even further as redevelopment processes got underway with clearance and demolition.